Campaign exclusions — training

 After reading this training, you will understand how to:

 So, what is the benefit of not displaying an ad?
-You want to be sure people who see your ad and visit your website are your target consumers.
-By utilizing a combination of excluded regions, negative keywords and website lists, you don’t waste ad impressions on customers who will never convert.
-In some cases, minimizing your audience is a more efficient solution than maximizing your audience.
+You want to make sure that people who see your ad and visit your website are your target consumers.
+By utilising a combination of excluded regions, negative keywords and website lists, you don’t waste ad impressions on customers who will never convert.
+In some cases, minimising your audience is a more efficient solution than maximising your audience.

 Targeting and campaign exclusions are, in a sense, similar functions of Bing Ads.
 Both allow you to display your ads to a select group.
 The distinction is a matter of whether you’re adding to, or subtracting from, your target audience.

 The Campaign exclusions feature allows you to begin with a large target audience and selectively reduce it to just the customers who can benefit from your offering, thereby increasing the effectiveness of your ad spend.

 For example, let’s say that your e-commerce site reaches everyone in the UK, but doesn’t deliver to Orkney.
 Instead of using targeting to choose every county except Orkney, you can choose to display your ad across the UK and simply make one exclusion: Orkney.